Personalised business insurance

 Online reviews are powerful.
 Did you know that product pages with customer reviews receive three and a half times more conversions than those without?
-According to Oberlo, three out of four shoppers say they trust online reviews as much as recommendations from friends and family, and 89% of shoppers read customer reviews before deciding whether to buy online.
+According to research by Podium, roughly half of consumers are "willing to travel farther and pay more in order to patronise a business with higher reviews".

 When you get your online reviews right, you can build trust, boost SEO and drive up sales for your business.
 So how do you get this important aspect of customer service right?

 1. Respect your customers

 “We know the saying ‘Receive good service, you tell one person, receive bad you tell five.’
 That old adage is out of date now with social media where you can tell thousands,” says Helen Dewdney, Customer Service Champion.
 “Exceed customer expectations and they will exceed yours.
 Respond to complaints in a timely manner and treat people as individuals.
 Consumers accept that people make mistakes but it's how you deal with them that matters.
 It's how you make people feel.
 Make people feel valued and they will shout about your products and service and do the marketing for you.”

 “To gather more reviews you have to ask more,” says Nick Whitmore, Managing Director of Falseeyelashes.co.uk.
 “Just sending one review request email out is generally the standard - but to boost levels of reviews you can send follow-up emails.
 You can also look at sending push notification requests, SMS review requests and so on - providing you have permission to do so.
 By asking more, you'll get more reviews.”